000Daniel/Ray-Cast-Godot/README.md

 Ray detects my player collision:
 Set an exclusion to your ray, read the "Exclude Collision" paragraph.

+GetRid() does not exist in the current context
+Change your script's class inheritance to CharacterBody3D or StaticBody3D etc'.

 Is there an easier way to calculate Layer Masks?
 Not that I know of, but you can reference the main object's layers.